Navigate all the essential information to participate in person or virtually at the COP23

 Accommodation can be booked directly with hotels and other providers, or through travel agencies and online services.
 Participants seeking comprehensive personal advice and assistance are invited to contact Tourismus & Congress GmbH.

-Tourismus & Congress, Bonn and the region’s tourism agency, has agreed with the Government of Germany to assist with the coordination of the supply of accommodation during COP23.
+Tourismus & Congress, the tourism agency of Bonn and the region, has agreed with the Government of Germany to assist with the coordination of the supply of accommodation during COP23.
 Apart from helping participants find suitable hotels, bed and breakfasts, etc., Tourismus & Congress also facilitates contacts with Bonn citizens who volunteered to offer free homestay opportunities to COP participants (go to Private Host COP23 for more information).

 The Government of Germany and the Climate Change Secretariat are working hard to ensure that COP23 adheres to the highest possible international standards of sustainability.
 Tourismus & Congress will inform participants of green features and eco certifications of hotels within its portfolio, so participants can make educated choices and help reduce the conference’s environmental footprint.